-Not initially intended as a feature film, Let it Be was indeed eventually released in theaters in May 1970, more than a year and three months since the end of the Get Back sessions.
-Paul became the final member to quit the band a month earlier, and famously, none of the Beatles attended the world premiere in New York nor the UK premiere.
+Not initially intended as a feature film, Let It Be was indeed eventually released in theaters in May 1970, more than a year and three months since the end of the Get Back sessions.
+Paul became the final member to quit the band a month earlier, and famously, none of the Beatles attended the premiere.

 By the time the subsequent Oscars rolled around, on April 15, 1971, the Beatles were, well, really broken up.
 George and Paul each had No. 1 hits in either the US the UK or both (All Things Must Pass LP and “My Sweet Lord” single for the former, McCartney LP for the latter), John would have his first later in the year (Imagine LP and single) and Ringo had just released his biggest hit to date, “It Don’t Come Easy.”